awage/Basins.jl/README.md

 ## Computing the basins of attraction

 The technique used to compute the basin of attraction is described in ref.
 [1].
 It consists in tracking the trajectory on the plane and coloring the points of according to the attractor it leads to.
 This technique is very efficient for 2D basins.

+The algorithm gives back a matrix with the attractor numbered from 1 to N. If an attractor exists outside the defined grid of if the trajectory escapes, this initial condition is labelled -1.
+It may happens for example if there is a fixed point not on the Poincaré map.

 ### Usage